turbokadi/devpi-discord/README.rst

 Environment Variables:

-Optionally, you can pass environment variables to configure the plugin.
+You can also pass environment variables to configure the plugin.
+Yes it can be more simplier but it's less secure and flexible be aware of that

 - ``DISCORD_HOOK`` to adjust the Discord hook URL used.
 Defaults to the devpi discord_hook value above.
 (Note: discord_hook provided by devpi takes precedence.
 Setting both will default to the value specified in devpi)